Rhodes Transport Tips – Best Ways to Travel Around the Island (2026)

 ❓ How far is Lindos from Rhodes Town?

-❓ Are scooters legal for tourists in Rhodes?
+❓ Are scooters or quads legal for tourists in Rhodes?

 ❓ Is parking free in Rhodes?